 Although people struggled in silence in the past, depression treatment is one of the most accessible and accepted types of mental health treatment today.
 In fact, 16.2 million Americans suffered from depression in the past year.
 So when this treatable condition leads to substance abuse and addiction, healing the depression is part of your rehab treatment plan.

 Addiction and depression often go together in a cycle of co-occurring conditions.
 These disorders intertwine, each affecting the other.
 If you suffer depression and start using drugs or alcohol in self-medication, you risk a significant chance of addiction.
 If you suffer addiction first, you also risk depression due to the chemical changes taking place in your brain.

 When you suffer both conditions, doctors call your problem a dual diagnosis disorder.
 With this disorder, you need treatment for both conditions at the same time.
 So what is the good news?
 An addiction and depression treatment program works very well for helping people just like you overcome their two problems at the same time for a better life in recovery.

 Co-occurring addiction and depression treatment only came into effect in rehabs in the past twenty to thirty years.
 Before this time, doctors and treatment professionals believed the two conditions needed separate treatment.
 This created a whirlwind of a struggle for people with co-occurring conditions.
 Despite going through treatment for addiction, their depression sent them into quick relapse and vice versa.

 But today, you have real hope for healing and lasting wellness after a dual diagnosis.
 You simply need quality depression therapy through a licensed residential treatment center.
-This treatment starts in detox and continues through rehab, into aftercare.
+This treatment starts in rehab and continues through aftercare.
 As long as you use the coping skills and insights learned in rehab, you can enjoy a healthy and happy life without relapse of either problem.